 Graduate rooms are provided on 9 month continuous licence period from 1 October to 30 June, with the option to request residence in July, August and September.
-Graduate rooms are graded and the daily charges for the 9 month period, and the discounted rates for the Long Vacation, for the year 2016-17 these are unchanged from 2015-16 through subsidy for all from the Student Support Fund, and are as follows:
+Graduate rooms are graded and the daily charges for the 9 month period, and the discounted rates for the Long Vacation, for the year 2018-19 these are unchanged from 2015-16 through subsidy for all from the Student Support Fund and from the College’s own resources, and are as follows:

 The 9 month continuous licence period is divided into three amounts for the purposes of charging.
 We are unable to offer relief for any days out of residence.
 Accommodation for the Long Vacation period must be requested in advance on forms issued during Trinity Term (or prior to arrival for courses that begin early).

-Charges for all rooms include weekly cleaning, heating, lighting, power, Ethernet port, telephone port, bed linen (changed weekly) and an in-room mini-refrigerator and represents outstanding value for money.
+Charges for all rooms include weekly cleaning, heating, lighting, power, Ethernet port and Wifi, telephone port, bed linen (changed weekly) and an in-room mini-refrigerator and represents outstanding value for money.